herry13/sfpagent/README.md

 A Ruby script and API of an SFP agent.
 The agent could be accessed through HTTP RESTful API.

+With this agent, you could manage a software component such as get the state, install, uninstall, update its configuration, etc. Each configuration should be specified in [SFP language](https://github.com/herry13/sfp).
+Every software component could have a set of methods which could be called through HTTP request.

 To install
 ----------